pzgondea/portfolio_v4/content/experience/index.en.md

 ### DBA and Cloud Consultant - Tech ###

-- *Design and cost optimization for cloud infrastructure*
+- *Cost optimization for cloud infrastructure*
 - *Data architecture innovation*
 - *Infrastructure and data engineering as a dba, devops, sysops* \
 \